 Demand planning is a complex procedure, but not impossible.
 Here are some of the elements that work together to help you balance demand with supply:

-- Data Collection: Gather data from both internal and external sources, which puts demand in context.
+- Data collection & data modeling: Gather data from both internal and external sources, which puts demand in context.

 - Collaboration: Work with your suppliers, manufacturers, salesforce and other stakeholders in your supply chain to collect information that can impact demand.